-Studying text books isn’t the only way to expand your mind; horror fiction can help stimulate your brain and jumpstart your creative thinking.
+Studying textbooks isn’t the only way to expand your mind; horror fiction can help stimulate your brain and jumpstart your creative thinking.

 1. Cinema of Shadows by Michael West

 If you’ve already asked Edubirdie to write my dissertation, you can also send them your writing prompt and enjoy the improvement in your writing.

-2. Asylum Series – Madeleine Roux
+2. Asylum – Madeleine Roux

 3. The Truth Lies Here – Lindsey Klingele

-The citizens of her small Michigan town have started seeing strange men in black suits.
-She and her friends have to uncover a set of mysteries to find out who took her father and for what reason.
-This one has a bit of everything.
+Penny, the journalist, finds out her conspiracy theorist dad has suddenly gone missing.
+To make matters worse, the citizens of her small Michigan town have started seeing strange men in black suits.
+She and her friends have to unravel a set of mysteries to find out who took her father and why.

 4. Poseidon’s Children – Michael West